-When $\pphi$ embeds samples into $\reals^r$, it admits a decomposition $\pphi = \sf{L}^\top\sf{L}$ for $\sf{L} \in \reals^{r \times p}$, where $\sf{L}$ serves as a dictionary for this distance function—a formulation well-studied in metric learning literature~\citep{kulis_ml}.
+When $\pphi$ embeds samples into $\reals^r$, it admits a decomposition $\pphi = \sf{L}^\top\sf{L}$ for $\sf{L} \in \reals^{r \times p}$, where $\sf{L}$ serves as a dictionary for this distance function—a formulation well-studied in metric learning literature~\cite{kulis_ml}.
 In this work, we study the minimal number of interactions, termed as feedback complexity of learning feature matrices—normal transformations to a dictionary—of the form $\pphi^* \in \symmp$.
 We consider two types of feedback: general activations and sparse activations, examining both constructive and distributional settings.
 Our primary contributions are: \begin{enumerate}[label={\Roman*.},leftmargin=*] \item We investigate feedback complexity in the constructive setting, where agents select activations from $\reals^p$, establishing strong bounds for both general and sparse scenarios. (see \secref{sec: construct}) \item We analyze the distributional setting with sampled activations, developing results for both general and sparse representations.
-For sparse sampling, we extend the definition of a Lebesgue measure to accommodate sparsity constraints. (see \secref{sec: sample}) \item We validate our theoretical bounds through experiments with feature matrices from Recursive Feature Machine trained kernel classifiers and dictionaries trained for sparse autoencoders in Large Language Models, including Pythia-70M~\citep{pythia} and Board Game models~\citep{karvonen2024measuring}. (see \secref{sec: experiments}) \end{enumerate} Table~\ref{tab: results} summarizes our feedback complexity bounds for the various feedback settings examined in this study.
+For sparse sampling, we extend the definition of a Lebesgue measure to accommodate sparsity constraints. (see \secref{sec: sample}) \item We validate our theoretical bounds through experiments with feature matrices from Recursive Feature Machines and dictionaries trained for sparse autoencoders in Large Language Models, including Pythia-70M~\cite{pythia} and Board Game models~\cite{karvonen2024measuring}. (see \secref{sec: experiments}) \end{enumerate} Table~\ref{tab: results} summarizes our feedback complexity bounds for different feedback types.